 Which program is right for me?
 We can help you assess which program suits your interests and needs best.
 Please review the programs we offer and their requirements.
 We encourage you to contact one of our advisors if you’d like to make an appointment.

 How much is the tuition/class cost?
 The cost for each credit is $800.
 All students pay the same tuition regardless if they are in state, out of state, or an international student.
-Please click here for more info.
+Please visit the Graduate Admissions site for more info.

 Why are your graduate programs listed with variable credits?